-“We are nothing more than trustees of history that precedes us and will survive us.
-Our role therefore is to ensure that this history is long-lasting in the best conditions that we are able to achieve.”
+“We are only the custodians of a history that began before us and which will continue after us.
+As such, our role is to ensure the long-term future in the best conditions that we can achieve.”

 Jean-Bernard Grenié was born on 17th May 1950 in Bordeaux.
 He married Hélène de Boüard de Laforest and has had three children with her: Pierre, Thierry and Paul-Louis.
 Jean-Bernard is a trained economist, graduating from Bordeaux University’s Law and Economic Sciences Department in1972.
 He went on to study for the Diploma of the French Institute of Business Administration (I.A.E.), which he obtained in Bordeaux in 1973.
 He volunteered for French National Service Cooperation in Mauritania from 1975 to 1977.
 In 1984, he entered the world of wine by working for a Libourne merchants.
 He joined Angélus in 1987 and is a member of the Directorate.
 In 2006, he took charge of Château Daugay with his wife Hélène de Boüard-Grenié.